manyducksco/borf/packages/client/README.md

 });
 ```

+# Utilities

+This library also includes some utilities to help with really common tasks in frontend development:

+- makeDebounce
+- makeTransitions

 ## Debounce

 Frequently in UI programming, you have events coming in constantly but only want to perform an action when they are done.
 For example, a search input that which waits 300ms after the user has stopped typing before making an API call.